hosseinimh/ApiResource/README.md

 -   Server

-To run on a server, move all folders and files except `public` to a new folder, named `frm` for example.
+To run on a server, move all directories and files except `public` to a new directory, named `frm` for example.
-It should be one level upper than the `public` folder for security reasons.
+It should be one level upper than the `public` directory for security reasons.

-Open `.env` file in `frm` folder, and set database name, username and password of your database connection:
+Open `.env` file in `frm` directory, and set database name, username and password of your database connection:

 ```bash
 DB_DATABASE=api_resource